Piriformis syndromePseudosciatica; Wallet sciatica; Hip socket neuropathy; Pelvic outlet syndrome; Low back pain - piriformis

 During the exam, your provider may put you through a range of movements.
 The point is to see if and where they cause pain.

 In some cases, you may not need medical treatment.
-The following self-care tips can help relieve pain.
+Your provider may recommend the following self-care tips to help relieve pain.

 - Avoid activities that cause pain, such as biking or running.
 You can resume these activities after the pain is gone.

 - Be sure to use proper form and equipment when doing sports or other physical activities.

 - Use pain medicines such as ibuprofen (Motrin, Advil), naproxen (Aleve, Naprosyn), or acetaminophen (Tylenol) for pain.

 - Try ice and heat.
 Use an ice pack for 15 to 20 minutes every few hours.
 Wrap the ice pack in a towel to protect your skin.
 Alternate the cold pack with a heating pad on low setting.
 Don't use a heating pad for longer than 20 minutes at a time.

 - Follow your provider's instructions for doing special stretches.
 Stretches and exercises can relax and strengthen the piriformis muscle.

 - Use proper posture when sitting, standing, or driving.
 Sit up straight and don't slump.

 Your provider may prescribe muscle relaxants.
 This will relax the muscle so you can exercise and stretch it.
 Injections of steroid medicines into the area may also help.